temach/reports/CIA-LAB-2-Booting.md

 (The graph was generated by using `neato` tool from the graphviz package instead of the usual `dot` tool and by preventing objects from overlapping as described here: https://stackoverflow.com/questions/1039785/prevent-overlapping-records-using-graphviz-and-neato)

 Much better!
-Now some logic can actually be infered.
+Now some logic can actually be inferred.
 The color legend is the same: green arrow = After, grey arrow = Wants, red arrow = Conflicts.

 This graph pretty much explains how networking is setup on Ubuntu and how the installed services depend on the network state.
 For example:

 1. `docker.service` which provides the docker daemon and network connectivity for containers.
-This service has a grey arrow pointng to network-online.target which means it has a `Wants=network-online.target` directive.
+This service has a grey arrow pointing to network-online.target which means it has a `Wants=network-online.target` directive.
 Which means that the docker.service will not start unless the network-online.target has been reached.
 The docker.service also has an `After=network-online.target` directive, indicated by the green arrow.
 This means if the docker.service was to start it should not run before or in parallel with `network-online.target`.
 Which of course it can not because one is a service and the other is a target.
 2. The `network-online.target` itself Wants=NetworkManager-wait-online.service, which just runs `/usr/bin/nm-online` in the background to check connectivity.
 Also the network-online.target Wants the network.target, i.e. the interfaces must be up and ready before the network can go online, which of course makes sense.
 It also must happen After=ifup@eno1.service which is actually the service that setsup the eno1 ethernet interface on my machine.
 Finally it wants the networking.service which is the service that triggers the interfaces to be brought up.

 To understand what each service does I checked its status with `systemctl status *` and sometimes took a look at the service unit file to find what program it was actually executing.